Almost one-quarter of all Alberta MLAs facing citizen-led recall petition drives

 His comments came as his office formally announced four more recall petitions, bringing the official list to 18.

-All but one are members of Premier Danielle Smith’s United Conservative caucus, with the other being Amanda Chapman of the Opposition NDP.
+All but one are members of Premier Danielle Smith’s United Conservative caucus, with the other being the first opposition member to face recall – NDP education critic Amanda Chapman.

 The remaining three under recall have not been officially named, but a petitioner in Brooks-Medicine Hat says Elections Alberta has sent her a letter saying they have approved her recall campaign against the premier.